 A great book.
 It profiles nearly 2 dozen Hopi katsina carvers - past and present. $16.95 Paperback.

 A Wakas or Cow Katsina by Brian Holmes.
 It is 14.5 inches high and $300.
 The Alosaka was made by Randy Howato.
 13 inches high and $600.
 A Huhuuwa** by Hongvi Marquez, it is 7 5/8 inches high and $200.
+At far right is a Sösöpa or Cricket katsina by Horace Kayquoptewa.
+It is 12.25 inches high and $250.
 (ALL in SANTA FE)

 **This particular carving represents the Huuhuwa or Cross-Legged katsina which is said by some to represent the spirit of an exceptionally kindly man from one of the Hopi villages who lived in the 1800s.

-An Owangaroro or Stone Eater katsina by Tayron Polequaptewa.
-10 inches high to feather tip and $300.
 A Yöngöksina or Turtle katsina by Randy Brokeshoulder.
 11 1/8” high and $275.
 A beautifully dressed Navan or Velvet Shirt katsina by Kevin Honyouti.
 It is 11 3/8 inches high to tallest feather tip and $450.
+Last in the row is a Sootantaqa or Laguna Gambler, one of many corn katsinas.
+By Hongvi Marquez, this one is 9 inches high to feather tips and $350.
 (ALL in SANTA FE)

 A Kwikwilyaqa or Mocking katsina by Makwesa Chimerica, 10 inches high. $350.
 (SANTA FE) The Mudhead is by Kevin Quanimptewa.
 7 inches and $200.
 (TUCSON).
-The Kyashmana or Parrot Maiden was made by Lean Monongye.
-She is 9.5 inches high and $250.
+A Sösöpamana or Cricket Maiden by Horace Kayquoptewa.
+She is 8.5 inches high and $180.
 (SANTA FE)

-The first doll in the row above was made by Tayron Polequaptewa.
-A Huru’ing Wuuhti or Cold Bringing Woman is 10 inches high and $300.
-The next two in this row are both by Raynard Lalo.
+The first two in this row are both by Raynard Lalo.
 The Honankatsina or badger is 13.75 inches high to feather tips and $400.
-The Yöngötsina or Cactus katsina is 14 inches high and $500.
+The Talwíipiki or Lightning katsina is just under 14 inches high and $500.
+The Talavai’i or Early Morning katsina by Horace Kayquoptewa is 10.75 inches high and $300.
 (ALL IN SANTA FE)

 Totsa is the hummingbird katsina.
 This one by Brandon Kayquoptewa is 11 inches and $275.
-(TUCSON) A Tsaveyo* by Lenno Polingyumptewa, 11.5 inches high and $550.
-(SANTA FE) The Wakas or Cow katsina at far right was made by Tayron Polequaptewa.
+(TUCSON) The Wakas or Cow katsina at far right was made by Tayron Polequaptewa.
 It is 13.25 inches high to feather tip and $350.
+(SANTA FE) A Sio Navan or Zuni Velvet Shirt katsina by Randy Brokeshoulder.
+17 inches to the tip of the feather and $350.
+(TUCSON) A Paakwa or Frog katsina by Horace Kayquoptewa.
+8.75 inches SOLD.
 (SANTA FE)

-By Randy Brokeshoulder, a Hilili, one of the whipper or guard katsinas.
-It stands just under 10 inches tall. $280.
-The next two in the row are both by Tayron Polequaptewa.
-A Honawkatsina or Bear katsina, this one is 13 inches high to feather tips and $400.
-The Maakvaho or Hunter katsina is 9.5 inches high to feather tip and $300.
+The first two in the row are both by Tayron Polequaptewa: A Honawkatsina or Bear katsina, this one is 13 inches high to feather tips SOLD.
+The Angwusanomtaqa or Crow Mother is 9 1/8 inches high and $300.
+At far right is a Paakwa or Frog by Gabriel Lara.
+9.25 inches high and $225.
 (ALL IN SANTA FE)

 An Aya or Rattle katsina by Ethan Bryce.
 9 inches high to feather tips and $300.
 (TUCSON) The next two in the row are both by Randy Brokeshoulder and are in SANTA FE.
 The Putskòokatsina or Rabbit Stick Katsina is 10.25 inches high and $270.
 The Sólàawitsi or Sun Speaker katsina is 10 3/8 inches high to feather tips and $270.